-- 3.2.5 Design data for a repair (approved in accordance with paragraph 3.3.5); and - 3.2.6 Design data for an alteration except for critical components (see paragraph 3.3.6). - 3.3 Procedures for Accepted Design Approvals - 3.3.1 Design changes by the TC or STC holder classified as Basic per the criteria of paragraph 3.5.3.1 that do not require the CA to issue a new or revised TC, Type Certificate Data Sheet (TCDS), Type Certificate Data Sheet for Noise (TCDSN), STC.
+- 3.2.2 All design changes classified as minor in accordance with 14 CFR section 21.93 or EASA Part 21A.91; - 3.2.3 Any TSO/ETSO article (see paragraph 3.3.3); - 3.2.4 PMA Parts under the conditions of paragraph 3.3.4; - 3.2.5 Design data for a repair (approved in accordance with paragraph 3.3.5); and - 3.2.6 Design data for an alteration except for critical components (see paragraph 3.3.6).

+3.3 Procedures for Accepted Design Approvals

+3.3.1 Design changes by the TC or STC holder classified as Basic per the criteria of paragraph 3.5.3.1 that do not require the CA to issue a new or revised TC, Type Certificate Data Sheet (TCDS), Type Certificate Data Sheet for Noise (TCDSN), [or] STC.

 There is no need for application and the design change will be accepted by the VA without any review.
 In these cases, the CA will approve these design changes in accordance with its own procedures against the certification bases of both the CA and the VA.
-These design changes are considered approved by the VA, and are included in the DAH type design data and shall be provided to the VA on a regular basis.
+These design changes are considered approved by the VA, and are included in the DAH type design data [and shall be made available to the VA upon request to the CA]